manglabs/manzoid-blog/source/_posts/2013-08-09-what-we-can-learn-from-fizzbuzz.markdown

 Like [many](http://www.codeproject.com/Articles/27742/How-To-Reverse-a-Linked-List-3-Different-Ways) [other](http://www.geeksforgeeks.org/reverse-a-string-using-recursion/) [standard](http://www.ardendertat.com/2011/10/10/programming-interview-questions-7-binary-search-tree-check/) [questions](http://en.wikipedia.org/wiki/Subset_sum_problem) that you should become familiar with if you are prepping for a programming interview, it's not a bad idea to run through it just to make sure you can do it in your sleep, on the off chance that it comes up.
 It's such a simple-looking problem, but it actually does trip up a lot of people, even [professional programmers with CS degrees](http://www.skorks.com/2010/04/a-fizzbuzz-faux-pas/).

-Beyond that, though, it can also useful to study FizzBuzz as an exercise in interviewer psychology.
-What are they looking for?
+Beyond that, though, it can also be useful to study FizzBuzz as a barebones driver for exploring "Interviewer Psychology 101".
+What are interviewers looking for?

-Let's look at what even a tiny problem like FizzBuzz can reveal.
+Let's look at what even a trivial "weeder" problem like FizzBuzz can reveal about that.

 <!-- more -->